MinhxThanh/Chat-Box/README.md

     -   Leverage AI (including **Local LLMs**) to refine search queries or process search results for enhanced information gathering.
     -   Scrape and summarize content directly from URLs to use as context in your chat.
 -   **📄 Document Chat Powerhouse**:
-    -   Upload and interact with various document types including DOCX, TXT, HTML, CSS, JS, MD, and JSON.
+    -   Upload and interact with various document types including PDF, DOCX, TXT, HTML, CSS, JS, MD, and JSON.
     -   Utilizes semantic chunking to handle large documents effectively.
     -   View document context (name, size, estimated tokens) directly in the chat interface.
 -   **🖼️ Multimedia & Contextual Awareness**: